elekram/ag-disk-imager/README.md

 ## Usage

 Drop ag-disk-imager.ps1 into a folder with with a **manifest.json** (see below for details), **wim**, **drivers** and **unattend** folders then simply run the script.
-AG will generate these folder and guide the user on its first run depending on how the manifest.json is configured.
-You just need to provide the Windows images (and optional drivers/unattend files).
+AG will generate required folders as required and guide the user on its first run depending on how the manifest.json is configured.
+At a minimum, you will need to provide a Windows image and reference it in the **manifest.json**.
+Drivers and unattend files are optional.

 ## Introduction

-AG Uses a JSON file as its manifest where machine models are defined.
+AG Uses a JSON file as its manifest where tasks and machine models are defined.
 WMIC is used to detect the manufacturer model from the machine's firmware and then match it with the model defined in the manifest file.
 This is then used to generate a menu pointing to defined image tasks within the manifest for the user to select when imaging devices.
+If AG doesn't find a reference to the detected machine model under the 'models' key in the manifest it will generate a menu with all available tasks under the 'tasks' key in the manifest.

 **AG Imager will:**